billy-le/billyle.dev/src/content/posts/registering-for-apple-and-google-developer-accounts.md

 ![Google Play Console - Terms page](./_images/developer-account-registrations/google-play-terms.jpeg)
 And lastly, you'll come to the Terms page.
 You can see all the steps on the left-hand side that you'll have to complete.

+## Approval process time
+Google **immediately** activated my account.
+After activation, you still need to verify with them before you can publish any apps.

+Google will ask you to verify by uploading a valid ID or using a physical Android device.

+For Apple, I thought the approval would take longer.
+I've read that it may take up to 5 weeks for them to approve them but that wasn't the case for me.

+It only took Apple **one day** to approve my account.

 ## Wrap-Up